YuanManfei/bongo_cat_points_sim/README.md

 The application relies on the following Python packages:
 - `pynput==1.7.6` - For simulating keyboard inputs
-- `PIL (Pillow)` - For image processing
+- `Pillow==9.5.0` - For image processing
 - `tkinter` - For the GUI (built-in with Python)

 ## How It Works

 The application creates a graphical interface that allows users to configure how many times to simulate pressing the F13 key and at what intervals.
-When started, it uses the pynput library to programmatically press and release the F13 key according to the user's settings.
+When started, it uses the pynput library to programmatically press and release the F13 key according to the user's settings, helping to earn points in the Bongo Cat Steam game automatically.

 ## Important Notes

 - This application is designed specifically for Windows systems that support the F13 key
 - Make sure to avoid using F13 as a macro while running this application
 - The program simulates keyboard input, which may trigger other applications or macros

-## Contributing

-Feel free to submit issues and enhancement requests.
-Pull requests are welcome!

-## License

-[Specify your license here]
+- This tool is intended for use with the Bongo Cat Steam game to help automate point earning